-The NRC staff reviewed the equipment locations, controls, and instrumentation that are described for SAWM monitoring and control of the SAWA system and, determined that they appear to be reasonable.
-This appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, pending satisfactory resolution of open items, as an acceptable means for implementing applicable requirements of Order EA-13-109.
+The NRC staff reviewed the equipment locations, controls, and instrumentation that are described for SAWM monitoring and control of the SAWA system and compared them with the guidance contained in Appendix C and Appendix I of NEI 13-02, Revision 1.
+The staff determined it appears to be in accordance with the guidance found in NEI 13-02, Revision 1, endorsed, in part, by JLD- ISG- 2015-01, and pending satisfactory resolution of the open items, appears as an acceptable means for implementing applicable requirements of Order EA- 13-109.

-3.4 PROGRAMMATIC CONTROLS, TRAINING, DRILLS AND MAINTENANCE

-3.4.1 Programmatic Controls
+- 3.4 PROGRAMMATIC CONTROLS, TRAINING, DRILLS AND MAINTENANCE - 3.4.1 Programmatic Controls